mujahidi/acf-typography/readme.txt

 = Other Features =
 * Supports Google Fonts.
 The selected Google Fonts are automatically enqueued on front-end of posts/pages.
 Google Fonts also work with ACF Options.
+* Supports serving Google Fonts remotely, or locally.
 * Supports Gutenberg Blocks created with ACF.
+* Supports Option pages created with ACF.
+* Automatically enqueues stylesheet on front-end of site when typography values are present.
-* Option to show/hide each subfield individually
+* Option to show/hide each subfield individually.
-* Option to make each subfield required individually
+* Option to make each subfield required individually.
-* Color Picker for Text Color subfield
+* Color Picker for Text Color subfield.
+* Shortcode for getting typography field values.
+* Shortcode for displaying link/style HTML code in-line.

 = Documentation =
 `